puppetlabs/puppet-rfc/arm-1.templates/templates/index.md

 Problems and People
 -------------------

-Why should this work be done?
+REQUIRED -- Why should this work be done?
 What are the problems it is attempting to address and who experiences those problems?
 (Is it every Puppet installation in the world?
 Only ones which operate under particular conditions?
 Only people attempting to extend Puppet?)